 A photographer and graphic designer from Georgia created this repository for images in the public domain.
 Little but fierce, this archive isn’t strictly modern: it’s divided into Modern, Vintage, and Weekly images.

-Life of Pix is a curated collection of images donated to the public domain.
+Life of Pix is a curated folder of images donated to the public domain.
 If a photographer’s work is accepted, their photos are added to the site’s 85 pages of images.
 Happy hunting!

 With its circa-2000 thumbnails and less-than-inspiring category photos, PicDrome doesn’t look all that inspiring.
 But don’t be fooled: this archive of donated public domain images is killer.
 Not only does it offer over 800 high-quality images, it has one major advantage over its free-to-be-you-and-me peers—that of a clear organizational structure.